nattanyz/generativeai_course/README.md

 ### prompt_engineering/reasoning_o1_openAI.ipynb
 Focuses on advanced prompting and reasoning with OpenAI's latest models (including o1 and GPT-4 series).
 Shows how to list available OpenAI models, construct effective reasoning prompts, and use structured formats.
 Includes practical code for generating functions and outputs using reasoning models.

+### tool_use/tooluse_anthropic.ipynb
+Demonstrates how to build and use an agentic tool with Anthropic Claude.
+The notebook walks through defining a Wikipedia article retrieval tool, setting up a tool schema, and orchestrating a full agentic loop for question answering with external tool calls.
+It includes practical code for integrating the tool with Claude's API, handling tool use responses, and returning results to the model.
+Each step is explained with detailed markdown cells for clarity.